 June is National Indigenous History Month in Canada, a time to honour the history, heritage and diversity of Indigenous peoples in Canada.
-Now more than ever, it’s important to amplify Indigenous voices, experiences, and stories, and to acknowledge the lived truths of Indigenous peoples, including those of our BCIT alumni and instructors.
-The following are a few examples of how Indigenous peoples in Canada from the BCIT community have shared their vibrant stories, overcome adversity, and made a difference.
+Now more than ever, it’s important to amplify Indigenous voices, experiences, and stories, and to acknowledge the lived truths of Indigenous peoples, including those of our BCIT students, alumni, and instructors.
+The following are a few examples of how Indigenous peoples in Canada from the BCIT community have shared their vibrant stories and made a difference.

 Victoria Dupuis had been supporting herself working full time since she was 15.
 Feeling burned out from working as a professional cook for 15 years, she worried that her options were limited because she did not graduate high school traditionally.
 It was by coincidence that Victoria met a female welder at a mutual friend’s baby shower, and her interest in welding was immediately sparked.
 With support from Indigenous Services, Victoria is now a proud alumna of the BCIT Welding Foundation program working full-time in her field at Fabwell Industries.